treasure-data/td-android-sdk/README.md

 ===============
 [<img src="https://travis-ci.org/treasure-data/td-android-sdk.svg?branch=master"/>](https://travis-ci.org/treasure-data/td-android-sdk)

-Android SDK for [Treasure Data](http://www.treasuredata.com/).
-With this SDK, you can import the events on your applications into Treasure Data easily.
+Android and Android TV SDK for [Treasure Data](http://www.treasuredata.com/).
+With this SDK, you can import the events on your Android and Android TV applications into Treasure Data easily.

 ## Installation